 Once you’ve decided on color and style/theme, you need to find stuff to put on your tree.
-Now, if you read this blog at all, you have probably realized that I’m kind of cheap and don’t like to spend a ton of money on anything if I don’t have to, and this applies to my Christmas tree as much as anything else.
+I’m kind of cheap and don’t like to spend a ton of money on anything if I don’t have to, and this applies to my Christmas tree as much as anything else.
 So here are a few rules I like to abide by when it comes to collecting ornaments:

 - Don’t pay full price.
 In fact, don’t even buy ornaments before Christmas if you can at all help it.
 After Christmas clearance is the way to go.

 - If you must buy ornaments before Christmas, go to the dollar store.
 Especially for your ball ornaments.
-You get way more bang for your buck (yes they are plastic, but I much prefer that over glass!) and they have a really good selection.
+You get way more bang for your buck (yes they are plastic, but I much prefer that over glass in a house full of kids) and they have a really good selection.
 Also check there for things like ribbon, flowers and floral picks.

 - Save everything that would look good on your tree and within your color scheme.
 I have things on my tree that aren’t necessarily “ornaments” but came tied to a gift we received.
 Ribbon is especially wonderful to save…if someone uses great ribbon on a gift they give to you, and it matches your tree, keep it!
 I use any gold ribbon I get to tie ornaments to the tree.
 It may take longer but it is so much prettier than the hooky thingies, and they tend to stay on better with ribbon anyway.

-Step 1: Put up the tree!
 Or, recruit your children to do it.
-This is actually the first year that Bria and Chloe put the whole thing up all by themselves, with only a little help getting the top on.
-I was so impressed.
+This is actually the first year that my girls put the whole thing up all by themselves, with only a little help getting the top on.
+I was so impressed!

 It is EXTREMELY important that you listen to Christmas music while putting up the tree.
 And that you sing along as you go.

-My family knows that I am extremely uptight about the order of the tree decorating.
-The girls are finally learning not to get ahead of themselves, hard as it is!
+I am probably a little too uptight about the order of the tree decorating.
 I do think it is important to get things on in the right order because it affects the final product.
 Now, remember how I mentioned flowers and floral picks?
 I like to treat my tree as if it were a gigantic flower arrangement (because, isn’t that what it is?) so flowers and picks are pretty central.

 Flowers are the first thing to go on.
 I have poinsettias that I use, mostly red, but I have a few gold ones, too.
-I’ve seen some gorgeous Victorian style trees that use roses, but you can use just about any flower that you like.
+I’ve seen some gorgeous Victorian style trees that use roses, but you can use just about any flower that you like that works with your theme.
 Just stick them down into the branches far enough that you feel they are secure.
 And they will look something like this when you’re finished: